Get Well Soon: Dak Prescott Offers Small Update After Suffering Gruesome Injury

 The Cowboys, who are in first place in the NFC East, will go forward with quarterback Andy Dalton.
 Prescott will begin a long road to recovery, with many big questions about his future but the first step coming today when he gets out of the hospital.

-While everyone was waiting to hear from Dak, he and his brother made sure to let fans know everything will be okay and Dak will overcome this setback.
+While everyone was waiting to hear from Dak, he and his brother Tad Prescott, made sure to let fans know everything will be okay and Dak will overcome this setback.
 It’s great to see him in such good spirits after suffering something so painful.

+The bad news comes as Dak was expected to receive a major payout at the end of this season.
+CNN noted that the deal was expected to be around half a billion dollars.

+Back in September, Dak appeared on the “In Depth with Graham Bensinger” show and discussed his challenges with depression and anxiety following the death of his brother Jace Prescott in April of this year.

 Comments